The top 7 (US, EU4, UK, and Japan) stress urinary incontinence markets are expected to exhibit a CAGR of 6.33% during 2025-2035.

 |

-Market Growth Rate 2024-2034 | 6.14% |
+Market Growth Rate 2025-2035 | 6.33% |

 The increasing cases of vaginal delivery, which can stretch and damage pelvic floor muscles, thereby compromising their ability to provide adequate support to the bladder and urethra, are primarily driving the stress urinary incontinence market.
 Apart from this, the rising incidences of various associated risk factors, including hormonal changes, chronic coughing, lack of regular exercise, certain connective tissue disorders like Ehlers-Danlos syndrome, prior pelvic surgery, participation in high-impact activities, etc., are also bolstering the market growth.
-Furthermore, the widespread adoption of estrogen creams to restore the tissue health and elasticity of the urethral tissues as well as reduce urine leakage is creating a positive outlook for the market.
+Furthermore, the widespread adoption of estrogen creams to restore the tissue health and elasticity of the urethral tissues, as well as reduce urine leakage, is creating a positive outlook for the market.
 Besides this, the escalating utilization of pelvic floor physical therapy, which uses a variety of strategies, including manual therapy, biofeedback, electrical stimulation, etc., to help patients regain control over their pelvic floor muscles and alleviate disease symptoms, is also augmenting the market growth.
 Additionally, the emerging popularity of neuromodulation techniques, such as sacral nerve stimulation (SNS) and percutaneous tibial nerve stimulation (PTNS), for modulating neural signals and improving urinary control is expected to drive the stress urinary incontinence market in the coming years.

-IMARC Group's new report provides an exhaustive analysis of the stress urinary incontinence market in the United States, EU4 (Germany, Spain, Italy, and France), United Kingdom, and Japan.
-This includes treatment practices, in-market, and pipeline drugs, share of individual therapies, market performance across the seven major markets, market performance of key companies and their drugs, etc. The report also provides the current and future patient pool across the seven major markets.
+IMARC Group's new report provides an exhaustive analysis of the stress urinary incontinence market in the United States, EU4 (Germany, Spain, Italy, and France), the United Kingdom, and Japan.
+This includes treatment practices, in-market and pipeline drugs, share of individual therapies, market performance across the seven major markets, market performance of key companies and their drugs, etc. The report also provides the current and future patient pool across the seven major markets.
 According to the report, the United States has the largest patient pool for stress urinary incontinence and also represents the largest market for its treatment.
 Furthermore, the current treatment practice/algorithm, market drivers, challenges, opportunities, reimbursement scenario, unmet medical needs, etc., have also been provided in the report.
 This report is a must-read for manufacturers, investors, business strategists, researchers, consultants, and all those who have any kind of stake or are planning to foray into the stress urinary incontinence market in any manner.

 TAS-303 is a small-molecule drug developed by Taiho Pharmaceutical to treat stress urinary incontinence.
 It's a selective norepinephrine reuptake inhibitor that increases urethral pressure in rats, which may indicate its potential as a therapeutic agent for stress urinary incontinence.